echeran/smile-of-murugan/webbook/chapter15.md

 progressing years his lack of self-control and his daring increased.

-The poet describes in vivid colours this stage of his life, speaking about his *kāmukan akappaṭṭa ācai,* "the passions of a lewd man", about his *vilaimātar kaṇivāyil kanṇalivu vaitta* putti “blind mind guided only by the senses inflamed by harlots".
+The poet describes in vivid colours this stage of his life, speaking about his *kāmukaṉ akappaṭṭa ācai,* "the passions of a lewd man", about his *vilaimātar kaṉivāyil kanṇaḻivu vaitta putti* “blind mind guided only by the senses inflamed by harlots".

 After having ruined his health[^poor-health] and reputation and having